10-Formyltetrahydrofolate

 10-Formyltetrahydrofolate (10-CHO-THF) is a form of tetrahydrofolate that acts as a donor of formyl groups in anabolism.
 In these reactions 10-CHO-THF is used as a substrate in formyltransferase reactions.

-Note of clarification on where the aldehyde (formyl) group is: in the middle portion of the compound you will see a nitrogen attached to the phenyl aromatic ring, and attached to that nitrogen you will see the carbon portion of interest (looks like a carbonyl C=O), and note that hydrogens are sometimes not shown in order to conserve space but should be implied.
-In this case, the hydrogen is not shown explicitly here but just note that the hydrogen can be drawn for clarification that it is an aldehyde present there (formyl group specifically, CHO, one carbon aldehyde).

 Functions

 Two equivalents of 10-CHO-THF are required in purine biosynthesis through the pentose phosphate pathway, where 10-CHO-THF is a substrate for phosphoribosylaminoimidazolecarboxamide formyltransferase.

 10-CHO-THF is required for the formylation of methionyl-tRNA formyltransferase to give fMet-tRNA.

 Formation from methenyltetrahydrofolate

 10-CHO-THF is produced from methylenetetrahydrofolate (CH2H4F) via a two step process.
 The first step generates 5,10-methenyltetrahydrofolate: